Yelp Raises More Money for Business Stuff and Parties

 In my new column, Bubble Watch, I will highlight what I see as signs of the growing bubble commonly called Web 2.0.

-Washington-based LiveMocha has raised $6 million in a first round of funding led by Maveron Equity Partners.
-As described by PaidContent:
+Washington-based LiveMocha has raised $6 million in a first round of funding led by Maveron Equity Partners. by PaidContent:

 The site offers lessons that users can sign up for, as well as the ability to converse with other users for practice.
 Members can also offer tutoring services using the site.
 The site, which launched in September, is hoping to offer an alternative to traditional at-home language learning packages that come on CDs or CD-ROMs.